Bloom’s Taxonomy is a classification framework for the skills required to achieve a set of educational objectives.

 Applying:

-- Learning Objective: Apply the principles of geometry to solve a real-world problem involving angles.
+- Learning objective: Apply the principles of geometry to solve a real-world problem involving angles.

 - Activity: Calculate the angles required to construct a triangular roof for a shed project.